bmarcot/color-theme-pomgranate-explosion/README.md

 Usage
 -----

 The Pomgranate Explosion color theme requires emacs [color-theme](http://emacswiki.org/emacs/ColorTheme) plugin.
-Once you have cloned color-theme-pomgranate-explosion with `git clone https://github.com/bmarcot/color-theme-pomgranate-explosion.git`, be sure to add the following lines to your `.emacs` config file (assuming you have downloaded color-theme-pomgranate-explosion to your home directory).
+Once you have cloned color-theme-pomgranate-explosion with `git clone https://github.com/bmarcot/color-theme-pomgranate-explosion.git`, be sure to add the following lines to your `.emacs` config file (I assume you have downloaded color-theme-pomgranate-explosion to your home directory).

     (require 'color-theme)
     (load-file "~/color-theme-pomgranate-explosion/color-theme-pomgranate-explosion.el")